Meigyoku-Thmn/ThMouseX/README.md

 3. Change the file name after "CursorTexture = " to the preferred crosshair file's name.
 (Don't forget the file extension name ".png".)

 ### Add your favorite games
 You can extend ThMouseX to support more Shoot 'em ups games by modifying the "games.txt" file.
+You can also use Lua script for advanced cases.

 Open the file with any text editor and try yourself.